Parvis Notre-Dame – Place Jean-Paul II: History

 The point zéro medallion was installed in 1924.
 The marker was used as a starting point for measuring distance on the National Route system.
-It was temporarily removed in 1966, and the same medallion replaced in 1972.
+It was temporarily removed in 1966, and the same medallion was then replaced in 1972.
 In 2006, the location of the medallion was measured at 48°51′12.24845″N 2°20′55.62563″E to an accuracy of one centimeter.
-The usage of the parvis for measuring travel distance is a tradition originating in the Middle Ages by pilgrims travelling to Notre-Dame.
+The usage of the parvis for measuring travel distance is a tradition originating in the Middle Ages by pilgrims travelling to Notre-Dame visiting a pre-Roman age statue commonly referred to as Monsieur Legris (Mister Grey), which was destroyed in 1748 when the square was enlarged and the medallion installed in its place.
+There are beliefs that the statue was the Greek god of medicine, Asclepius.
+In 1625, a fountain was built next to the statue with an inscription written in Latin on the statue reading, translated; “Approach those of you who are altered, and if by chance my waters are not enough, go to the temple and the goddess you invoke will prepare eternal waters for you”, with some believing the inscription references the Virgin Mary or a reminder to all Christians to pray and fast.

 In 1965, excavation work began in the square to build an underground parking garage.
 In the process, ancient foundations were discovered going back to Roman times.
 The original plan for the garage was reduced to the west, while the ruins were rooved over by the parvis surface.
 The site was opened to visitors in 1980.
 The crypt is managed by the Musée Carnavalet, and contains a large exhibit, detailed models of the architecture of different time periods, and how they can be viewed within the ruins.
 The main feature still visible is the under-floor heating installed during the Roman period.

 In 1972, the square received much of its current appearance.
 To make the space more pedestrian-friendly, vehicle traffic was diverted to a one-way street on the west and north of the square, while regular vehicle traffic from the Pont au Double was closed off.
 The square was repaved with its current paving stones which show the locations of some of the historical structures which once stood on the parvis.
 Benches and raised shrubbery beds were also added.